Correcting Delocalization Error in Materials with Localized Orbitals and Linear-Response Screening: The linear-response localized orbital scaling correction

-LOSC's localized orbitals are called orbitalets in finite systems \cite{su2020} and dually localized Wannier functions (DLWFs) in periodic boundary conditions \cite{mahler2022}.
-DLWFs are generalized Wannier functions \cite{wannier1937} constructed from the Kohn--Sham Bloch orbitals $\ket{\psi_{\bk n \sigma}}$, where $\bk$ indexes the $N_k$ points sampled from the irreducible Brillouin zone, $n$ the electronic bands, and $\sigma$ the spin, as
+in the basis of localized orbitals.
+We note from this expression that LOSC is a generalized Kohn--Sham density functional.
+LOSC's localized orbitals are called orbitalets in finite systems \cite{su2020} and dually localized Wannier functions (DLWFs) in periodic boundary conditions \cite{mahler_etal_2025}.
+DLWFs are generalized Wannier functions \cite{wannier1937} constructed from the Kohn--Sham Bloch orbitals $\ket{\psi_{\bk n \sigma}}$ as

 The DLWFs are periodic on a supercell $N_k$ times larger than the primitive unit cell and are indexed by a band-like index $i$ and a primitive cell translation vector $\bR$.
-At each $\bk$-point, the unitary operator $U^{\bk}$ is chosen to minimize the cost function

-where $\Delta r_{\bZ i \sigma}^2$ is the spatial variance $\ev{\br}{w_{\bZ i \sigma}}^2 - \ev{r^2}{w_{\bZ i \sigma}}$ and $\Delta h_{\bZ i \sigma}^2$ is the energy variance.
-The numerical value of $\gamma$ depends on the units chosen, but all LOSC results to date have used the same value; when $\Delta r^2$ is computed in \si{\bohr^2} and $\Delta h^2$ in \si{\electronvolt^2}, $\gamma = 0.47714$.
-(Setting $\gamma = 0$ recovers maximally localized Wannier functions \cite{marzari1997}.)
-Despite being spatially localized, DLWFs retain information about the energy spectrum, necessary for describing chemical reactivity \cite{yu2022a}.
-DLWFs also extend readily to metals because they combine both the (occupied) valence and (unoccupied) conduction manifolds in their construction. \cite{li2018, su2020, mahler2022}.